BIOS3010/Module-11-Genome-Assembly/Exercise1_Genome_Assembly.md

 **Congratulations, you have created your (possibly) first assembly that should give you a genome of *Bombus campestris*.
 In Exercise 2 we will evaluate the genome assembly.**

+PS.
+If you need to restart your script you may have to delete the directory you have created, either canu_assembly or flye_assembly.
+You can do this by using the following command

+`rm -rd foldername´